 “If you were an applicant to Amherst’s Access to Amherst (A2A) program, you may use your A2A application essay in satisfaction of our Writing Supplement requirement.
 If you would like to do so, please select Option C on either the Common Applications or the Coalition Application.
 However, if you would prefer not to use your A2A essay for this purpose and you wish to submit a different writing supplement, select either Option A or Option B. [Please note that Option C is available only to students who were applicants to Amherst’s A2A program.
 Non-A2A applicants must choose either Option A or Option B.]”

 This option is only available for students who were applicants to Amherst’s A2A program.
-The A2A program is available to aid minority students while at Amherst.
+The A2A program is available to aid marginalized communities while at Amherst.
 Therefore, if this option does not apply to you – do not respond to it!
-Rather select option A or option B for your Amherst supplemental essay.
+Instead, select Option A or Option B for your Amherst supplemental essay.

 Before submitting your Amherst supplemental essays